Dick Clark on the "American Bandstand" TV show from Philadelphia, appears with teens around him as he reads mail. AP photo.

 Although Clark and American Bandstand were then in California and would adapt with the changing times and fashion, after Bandstand left Philadelphia it would never again have quite the same dominance it enjoyed during the late 1950s and early 1960s.
 As author John Jackson has put it in his American Bandstand book, 1964 became the year in which “Clark’s epic production began its steady diminution…to becoming…just another television show.”
 Dick Clark, in any case, while continuing to host the Bandstand show for many years in California, was building his career in other areas, including game shows, television productions, and related entertainment businesses through his Dick Clark Productions, which he formed in 1957.

 What follows below is a listing of artists who appeared on American Bandstand in 1963 – the final Philadelphia year — along with a few Bandstand “top ten” lists from that year.
 Artists appearing on Bandstand are listed by date, and in some cases, with the song each performed.
 Other Bandstand-related stories at this website include, “At the Hop, 1957-1958,” “Bandstand Performers, 1957,” and “American Bandstand, 1956-2007,” the latter providing a general history of the show, Dick Clark, and his related businesses.
-Thanks for visiting. - Jack Doyle.
+Thanks for visiting — and please consider supporting this website.
+Thank you. - Jack Doyle.

-Dion DiMucci appeared on American Bandstand in January 1963 showcasing his hit, “Ruby Baby.”
+Dion DiMucci appeared on Bandstand in January 1963 showcasing “Ruby Baby.”
+Click for his story.

 Skeeter Davis appeared twice on Bandstand in 1963, performing her song “The End of the World” in February.